 25. Publish and optimize evergreen content

 You can create evergreen content for just about any niche, so consider an article’s longevity before you sit down to write.
-What can you write about that will be relevant, useful, and engaging in a year’s time?
-“Fall Scarf Trends for 2016” won’t matter after a few months, but “A Timeless Guide to Boot Pairing” will rank for much longer.
+What can you write about that will be relevant, useful, and engaging in a year?
+“Fall Scarf Trends for YEAR” won’t matter after a few months, but “A Timeless Guide to Boot Pairing” will rank for much longer.

 26. Use blog posts as a downloadable offer